 Once you've cooked the Omelette to perfection cover with your plate as shown below and turn over with the frying pan facing up.

 Better still enjoy it with Angwa Mo for lunch.

 All recipes and photos are by owner of this blog.

-Find more inspiring recipes on my YouTube channel 'Ndudu by Fafa'.
+Find more inspiring recipes, like this Omelette stew with boiled Yam, on my YouTube channel 'Ndudu by Fafa'.
 Don't forget to subscribe and share.